Yate: Sport

-In 2020 the club joined the newly formed National Athletics League

-Cricket

 Chipping Sodbury Cricket Club is Yate's nearest cricket club, providing cricket for men, women, boys and girls.
 They play their home matches on their two grounds at the Ridings playing fields in Chipping Sodbury.

-Football

-Yate Town F.C. play in the Southern League Southern League Premier Division.
+Yate Town F.C. play in the Southern League Southern League Premier Division South.
 There is also a ladies' football team, Yate Town Girls/Ladies FC, that play in local leagues.
 Yate is also home to Yate United Youth F.C., the largest local youth only football club, established in 1971.
 They play their home matches at Yate Outdoor Sports Complex, Sunnyside Playing Fields and Kelston Close playing fields.
 The largest local club is St. Nicholas F.C.
 Otherwise known as St. Nick's, this club has a total of 21 teams, including two ladies and one men's team.
 They play at The Ridings, Wickwar Road, Chipping Sodbury.
 The women's first team, St Nicholas L.F.C., play in South West Division One of the FA Women's Premier League, and play their home games at Yate Town's ground on Lodge Road.

-Hockey

 Yate Hockey Club runs teams from adult to junior.
 Its home ground is Yate Outdoor Sports Complex, which it shares with Badminton and Pucklechurch Hockey Club.

-Rugby

 Yate Rugby Football Club were founded 2016 by club owner and founder Stewart Stacey.
 The club play their home fixtures at Yate Outdoor Sports Complex.
 Yate RFC currently play under Gloucestershire RFU, in Bristol & District 2 league they finished fourth place in the 2018/19 season, their highest league position in the club's history.
 The club have a second team known as Yate Yaks that play friendlies and raise money for charity.

-Martial arts

-Bujinkan Kagami Dojo teaches traditional Ninjutsu and Samurai warrior arts at Yate Leisure Centre.

-Yate Leisure Centre is also home to P.U.M.A.
-Yate Taekwon-do taught by Senior Master Ray Gayle VIII Degree Black Belt.
-The school has been running in Yate for 35 Years.

-Estates in Yate

-Abbotswood

-Abbotswood has a small shopping centre, privately owned blocks of flats, a youth club and a church.

-North Yate

-Construction began in the late 1970s and early 1980s.

-Brimsham Park

-Construction of the estate began in the early 1990s.

-The Ridge

-The Ridge is a large housing estate with two local schools, Broadway Infants School and the Ridge Junior School.
-There are shops in the centre of the estate including a Nursery, Hairdressers, Dry Cleaners, convenience store and dentists.

-Ladden

-Construction of a new garden village started at the northern side of Yate in Summer 2018.
-As of 2020 it is still under construction.